-Study 2: Historiography
+4.2.
+Study 2: historiography

-In this study, the historiography is focused on 100 nodes that represent the development of the SE and SI fields over time (Figure 2).
+In this study, the historiography is focused on 100 nodes that represent the development of the SE and SI fields over time (Fig. 2).
 We can observe that the rise of the SE literature springs from the work of two main scholars: Leadbeater (1997) and Dees (1998).
-From a theoretical standpoint, SEs have been informed by institutional theory (DiMaggio and Powell, 1983, Granovetter, 1985; North, 1990) and the resource-based view (Barney, 1991).
-This theoretical development has been predominantly driven by qualitative-based studies (Eisenhardt, 1989) and case study analyses (Yin et al. 1994).
+From a theoretical standpoint, SEs have been informed by institutional theory (DiMaggio & Powell, 1983; Granovetter and Action, 1985; North, 1990) and the resource-based view (Barney, 1991).
+This theoretical development has been predominantly driven by qualitative-based studies (Eisenhardt, 1989) and case study analyses (Yin, 1994).
 While building our analysis, we detected three main periods in which the theoretical development in this stream was substantially determined.

-First, during the period of 2000 to 2006, the relative immaturity of this field of study led scholars to conduct explorative case studies on SE (Thompson et al., 2000; Alvord et al., 2004).
-By doing so, scholars contributed to the debate by providing definitions and conceptual and empirical models that define the theoretical boundaries of SE (Sullivan Mort et al., 2003).
+First, during the period of 2000-2006, the relative immaturity of this field of study led scholars to conduct explorative case studies on SE (Thompson, Alvy, & Lees, 2000; Alvord, Brown, & Letts, 2004).
+By doing so, scholars contributed to the debate by providing definitions and conceptual and empirical models that define the theoretical boundaries of SE (Sullivan Mort, Weerawardena, & Carnegie, 2003).
 For instance, research has been conducted to investigate the similarities and differences between SE and commercial entrepreneurship (Tan and colleagues, 2005).
-Moreover, scholars have introduced important seminal theories, such as the theory of entrepreneurial bricolage (Baker and Nelson, 2005).
+Moreover, scholars have introduced important seminal theories, such as the theory of entrepreneurial bricolage (Baker & Nelson, 2005).

-Such research provided the theoretical basis for the further development of these streams during the period of 2007 to 2011.
+Such research provided the theoretical basis for the further development of these streams during the period of 2007-2011.
 Institutional theory informed the concepts of hybrid organizations and dual mission management, which quickly populated the debate following the seminal work of Battilana and colleagues (2010).
-In this period, resource bricolage theory led to the introduction of an ecosystem perspective into the debate, thereby providing an understanding of the role played by social enterprises in mobilizing or participating in collective efforts for inclusive development (Seelos and Mair, 2007).
-Finally, the concept of SE has been extended to include environmental concerns, which has led to the stream of sustainable entrepreneurship (Zahra et al. 2009; Dean and McMullen, 2007).
-Within this cloud of theoretical contributions, there are numerous articles that are focused on innovation and SI processes, which have contributed to defining the relevant concepts, definitions, and impacts on society (Mulgan 2006; Murray et al., 2010).
+In this period, resource bricolage theory led to the introduction of an ecosystem perspective into the debate, thereby providing an understanding of the role played by social enterprises in mobilizing or participating in collective efforts for inclusive development (Seelos & Mair, 2007).
+Finally, the concept of SE has been extended to include environmental concerns, which has led to the stream of sustainable entrepreneurship (Dean & McMullen, 2007; Zahra et al., 2009).
+Within this cloud of theoretical contributions, there are numerous articles that are focused on innovation and SI processes, which have contributed to defining the relevant concepts, definitions, and impacts on society (Mulgan, 2006; Murray, Caulier-Grice, & Mulgan, 2010).